8 Water Damage in the House: Reasons, Impacts and Preventions

 - Increased maintenance and repair costs

-6. Material Degradation in the House
+6. Material Decaying in the House

-Negative impacts of house material decaying
+Negative impacts of the house material decaying

 - Decrease in property value